-For more information visit the DPE web page on the SSD.
+For more information on the project, visit the project webpage on the School Infrastructure NSW website.

 2. Community engagement objectives

 SINSW's goal is that our school infrastructure meets the needs of a growing population and enables flexible learning and teaching.
 This CCS has been developed to achieve the following community engagement objectives: